cevoaustralia/aws-google-auth/README.rst

       -R REGION, --region REGION
                             AWS region endpoint ($AWS_DEFAULT_REGION)
       -d DURATION, --duration DURATION
-                            Credential duration (defaults to value of $DURATION, then falls back to 43200)
+                            Credential duration in seconds (defaults to value of $DURATION, then falls back to 43200) --auto-duration       Tries to use the longest allowed duration ($AUTO_DURATION) -p PROFILE, --profile PROFILE
-      -p PROFILE, --profile PROFILE
+                            AWS profile (defaults to value of $AWS_PROFILE, then falls back to 'sts') -A ACCOUNT, --account ACCOUNT
-                            AWS profile (defaults to value of $AWS_PROFILE, then falls back to 'sts')
+                            Filter for specific AWS account.
       -D, --disable-u2f     Disable U2F functionality.
       -q, --quiet           Quiet output
       --bg-response BG_RESPONSE
-                            Override default bgresponse challenge token ($GOOGLE_BG_RESPONSE).
+                            Override default bgresponse challenge token.
       --saml-assertion SAML_ASSERTION
                             Base64 encoded SAML assertion to use.
       --no-cache            Do not cache the SAML Assertion.
       --print-creds         Print Credentials.
       --resolve-aliases     Resolve AWS account aliases.
       --save-failure-html   Write HTML failure responses to file for troubleshooting.
       --save-saml-flow      Write all GET and PUT requests and HTML responses to/from Google to files for troubleshooting.
-      -a, --ask-role        Set true to always pick the role -r ROLE_ARN, --role-arn ROLE_ARN
+      --port PORT           Port for the redirect server ($PORT) -a, --ask-role        Set true to always pick the role -r ROLE_ARN, --role-arn ROLE_ARN
-                            The ARN of the role to assume ($AWS_ROLE_ARN) -k, --keyring         Use keyring for storing the password.
+                            The ARN of the role to assume -k, --keyring         Use keyring for storing the password.
       -l {debug,info,warn}, --log {debug,info,warn}
                             Select log level (default: warn)